What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 Milton, serving time for theft of lost or mislaid property

-When I got here, the psych nurse had me come down and talk to her, asking me what’s been troubling me, what’s been troubling me all my life… She gave me a med, I don’t know what it was… but it kind of brought me down.
-Being in that program down there, ooh, it’s an experience.
+When I got here, the psych nurse had me come down and talk to her, asking me what’s been troubling me, what’s been troubling me all my life.
+She gave me a med, I don’t know what it was, but it kind of brought me down.
+Being in that program down there, oh, it’s an experience.
 It’s an experience.

-Our parents got sick and they died at an early age, both of them, they died like a month apart….
+Our parents got sick, and they died at an early age—both of them, they died like a month apart….
 I remember it like it was yesterday.
-I couldn’t have been no more than five or six; we’s at the grocery down the road, we lived out in the country down in Alabama, way out in the woods, and we came back home, and mama had her eyes open.
+I couldn’t have been no more than five or six.
+We were at the grocery down the road.
+We lived out in the country down in Alabama, way out in the woods, and we came back home, and my mama had her eyes open.
 She was laying there with her eyes open.
 My dad couldn’t take it.
 I guess he just….
-One morning we had to go to school and he had threw up everywhere; took him to the hospital and he was gone, we didn’t see him no more.
+One morning, we had to go to school, and he had threw up everywhere—took him to the hospital and he was gone.
+We didn’t see him no more.
 First thing came to my mind was, what’s going to happen to us?

 My oldest sister brought us here to Chicago, but the brothers and sisters who stayed down there are more prosperous than the ones who came here.
 Just me and my baby brother came here, and my sister came here… and she was killed.
 Her husband shot her….
 I came in, went to my sister’s house… seeing her, there was still blood on the floor.